dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 [DAG-rider](https://arxiv.org/abs/2102.08325), and
 [Bullshark](https://arxiv.org/abs/2201.05677").

-If you are like me, you might feel that all the above solutions are a bit overdone, since a DAG already solves ninety percent of the BFT Consensus problem by supporting reliable, causally ordered broadcast.
+If you are like me, you might feel that the above solutions are a bit overdone, since the DAG already solves ninety percent of the BFT Consensus problem by supporting reliable, causally ordered broadcast.
-In this post, I will provide a simple -- quite possibly the simplest -- and the most efficient DAG-riding BFT Consensus solution, **Fin**, for the partial synchrony model.
+In this post, I will provide a simple -- quite possibly the simplest and the most efficient -- DAG-riding BFT Consensus solution, **Fin**, for the partial synchrony model.
 In Fin, views consists of a proposal followed by 2F+1 votes to commit, the most straight-forward protocol you can imagine.
 Both proposals and votes are cast by parties simply by setting a single value inside messages.
 Importantly and uniquely, Fin does not put Consensus in the critical path of DAG Trans transmissions,